 At The BRIT School we are passionate about all things media.
 The quality of British film, TV and radio production is highly regarded worldwide and they make a key contribution to the UK economy whilst at the same time adding to this country’s cultural richness.
 Within these industries there is a wide range of potential careers, from the creative, to the technical, and potential management roles.
 The skills that you will learn on our courses will prepare you for your first steps in an exciting and vibrant sector.

-The UAL Extended Diploma Creative Media Production course has been designed to reflect both the film and broadcast industries.
-Using industry standard hardware, including a range of cameras and our own TV and Radio Studio, you will complete a wide range of industry-related projects, including music videos, short films, documentaries, and advertisements.
+Using industry standard hardware, including a range of cameras and our own TV and Radio Studio, you will complete a wide range of industry related projects, including music videos, short films, documentaries, and advertisements.
 Alongside this you will collaborate on live broadcasts covering both TV and radio.
-Underpinning these practical projects are more theory-based assignments that cover subjects such as scriptwriting, film studies and industry related topics.
+Underpinning these practical projects are more theory-based assignments that cover subjects such as script writing, film studies and industry related topics.

 Our students have undertaken placements on a range of productions, from feature films, to advertisements and radio.

 You will have the opportunity to contribute to a number of exciting projects covering filmmaking and live broadcast.
 BRIT Live is the department’s very own magazine style show that is broadcast monthly via YouTube and our in house radio station BRIT FM is broadcast live online in the summer.
 We celebrate the success of all of our students through the department’s annual award showcase held at the BFI Southbank.

 What Qualities Do I Need?